 At some point in our careers, we all question if we’re truly on the right path.
 But how can we know for sure?
 And if we are indeed heading down the wrong road, what can we do about it?

 to your inbox.

-These were the questions that motivated Nicholas Pearce, a clinical associate professor of management and organizations at Kellogg, to write his new book, The Purpose Path: A Guide to Pursuing Your Authentic Life’s Work.
+These were the questions that motivated Nicholas Pearce, a clinical professor of management and organizations at Kellogg, to write his new book, The Purpose Path: A Guide to Pursuing Your Authentic Life’s Work.